precog-recr/TikPy/README.md

 # TikTok API

 TikTok has no public API.
 TikPy is a **light weight API**, without the requirement of any browser sessions, to collect the public data available at [www.tiktok.com](https://www.tiktok.com).
 Collect trending posts, video metadata, user metadata, hashtags, music, related hashtags, related music and, download videos with the API.
+Everything is returned in a JSON object.

 ## Instlling
 ```python